andy-byers/CalicoDB/doc/doc.md

 // Erase the record pointed to by the cursor. s = tx->erase(*c);
 if (s.is_ok()) {
-    // c is on the record immediately following the erased record, if
+    // c is on the record immediately following the erased record, if such a
-    // such a record exists.
+    // record exists.
+Otherwise, c is invalidated.
+}

+// For convenience, an overload of erase() is provided that takes a key directly.
+// It is not an error if the key does not exist in this case (Status::ok() is
+// returned unless there was an actual system-level error). s = tx->erase(*c, "some key");
+if (s.is_ok()) {
+    // "some key" is guaranteed to be absent from the bucket that c represents.
 }

 delete c;